techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-10-18-deployment-to-firebase-hosting-angular-cli-9.md

 ## Conclusion

-Thanks to Angular CLI 8.3+, it's now easier than ever to deploy your Angular project to popular hosting and cloud platforms such as Firebase, GitHub, Now and Netlify.
+Thanks to Angular CLI 8.3+, it's now easier than ever to deploy your Angular 8/9 app to popular hosting and cloud platforms such as Firebase, GitHub, Now and Netlify.

 You can also search npm for the required package to target your platform, if one doesn't exist or if you're deploying to a self-managed server, you can either create a builder that allows you to use the `ng deploy` command or manually deploy your app.
 Check out [the official docs](https://angular.io/guide/deployment) for more information.